bhoomikagowda518-ops/bhoomikagowda518-ops/README.md

 <img src="https://raw.githubusercontent.com/bhoomikagowda518-ops/bhoomikagowda518-ops/output/github-contribution-grid-snake.svg" width="100%" alt="Contribution snake"/>
 </div>

-<sub>Generated by a GitHub Actions workflow configured separately in this repository.</sub>
+<sub>Requires a GitHub Actions workflow in this repository to generate the SVG — not active until that workflow is configured.</sub>

 ---